BoraArseven/MyGame/README.md

 Database is saved to .db folder which is shared with containers, and if password is forgotten, please simply remove that folder.

+Maven command might need sudo permissions.

+This probably is not needed but if there is something wrong with GUI, the socat server can be runned with Socat.sh.